leomil72/looper/README.txt

 ***********************
 VERSION HISTORY

 v.
+1.1.2: use correct field separator in keywords.txt (per1234)
+v.
 1.1.1: added compatibility with Arduino IDE >= 1.6.7
 v.
 1.1.0: fixed a severe issue of the scheduler that in particular conditions lead to a failure of the process of adding/removing tasks from a one-time task (thanks to Dave Parson)
 v.
 1.0.1: fixed a bug into the scheduler that lead to execute the last job if they all were one-time jobs